Corne2Plum3/Giphurs/README.md

 Go in [releases](https://github.com/Corne2Plum3/Giphurs/releases) page and pick the latest version.
 The font is available in the following formats: `otf`, `ttf` and `woff2`.

-Note that these are currenly pre-releases, so the font may contains issues and everything can be changed in the future.
+Note that these are currenly pre-releases, so the font may contain issues and everything can be changed in the future.

 # Build the fonts